The Year of the Owl

-This letter from the Secretary of Her Majesty Queen Máxima and His Majesty King Willem Alexander of the Dutch Royal Family states that the ‘kind gesture of sending the book ‘The year of the owl’ to Queen Máxima has been very much appreciated’.
-I feel honored!
+This letter from the Secretary of Her Majesty Queen Máxima and His Majesty King Willem Alexander of the Dutch Royal Family states that the ‘kind gesture of sending the book ‘The Year of the Owl’ to Queen Máxima has been very much appreciated’.

-On Bol.com (the Dutch Amazon), my book gets 5 star reviews (the maximum score) from 24 readers!
+On Bol.com (the Dutch Amazon), Pascale’s book gets 4.7 out of 5 star (maximum possible score) reviews from 26 readers!

 Reviews on Bol.com: